Terms & Conditions

 2.1 Your Commitment To Us

-When you or your Travel Agent wish to confirm a holiday booking you must pay a deposit of either £175 per person or 10% of the holiday cost, whichever is the greater, or any higher deposit which applies to your holiday.
+When you or your Travel Agent wish to confirm a holiday booking you must pay a deposit of either £175 per person or 10% of the holiday cost, whichever is the greater, or any higher deposit which applies to your holiday (such as for cruise, where a deposit of 20% applies).
 The deposit will only be refundable as set out in these booking conditions.
 Please note some airlines have certain ticketing deadlines and some hotels have certain booking and cancellation conditions and these may affect any cancellation charges – please refer to 3.3 - Cancelling your holiday.
 When you make a booking, the lead name confirms that you understand and have accepted these booking conditions and our Important Holiday Information which forms our booking conditions.
 We reserve the right in our absolute discretion to refuse to accept any booking without necessarily specifying a reason.
 Many airlines now require the full name of all passengers travelling.
 We will therefore ask you at the time of booking to provide us with your first forename (as shown in your passport) as well as your title and surname.
 When booking your holiday, if you wish to make a modification to a holiday we will try to assist.
 Should you wish to change to an alternative featured hotel, this will be charged at the difference in published price, as long as Kuoni holds the space required.
 Additional services will be quoted for upon request.
 Should you wish to extend your holiday by making your own private arrangements, this can usually be done subject to an administrative charge of £3 per person per night.
 Prices for accommodation only bookings can be quoted on request.
 We accept various methods of payment, however please note that if you choose to pay by credit card, there will be a charge levied.
 You can of course opt for an alternative method of payment ie: cheque or by debit card.